Melbourne Surgery

 1 day before colonoscopy -

-DRINK CLEAR FLUIDS ONLY and take no food at all.
+DRINK CLEAR FLUIDS ONLY after a light dinner(have this by 7pm).
 Clear fluids include - water, black tea WITHOUT milk, clear fruit juices without pulps, clear soup, soft drinks, mineral water and cordial.

 1. Mix the sachet of Picoprep with a glass of warm water